preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ## ⌨️ App Deployment <a class="anchor" id="app-deployment"></a>

 An interactive app has been built using Streamlit to demonstrate the prediction of car insurance premiums.
-Through a simple UI, users can input customer and vehicle information and receive a premium estimate based on the trained machine learning model.
+Through a simple UI, users can input customer and vehicle information and receive a premium estimate based on the trained machine learning model

 ### To run the app locally